AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

 ## Template for Custom Handlers {#custom-handlers}

-If your custom component uses external resources such as assets (images, videos, fonts, and icons), specific asset renditions, or client-side libraries (css and js), these are not automatically added to the offline configuration.
+If your custom component uses external resources such as assets (images, videos, fonts, and icons), specific asset renditions, or client-side libraries (css and js), these resources are not automatically added to the offline configuration.
 The reason is because only the HTML markup is bundled by default.

-To let you customize and optimize the exact assets that are downloaded to the player, Adobe offers an extension mechanism for custom components to expose their dependencies to the offline caching logic in AEM Screens.
+To let you customize and optimize the exact assets that are downloaded to the player, Adobe offers an extension mechanism.
+This mechanism is for custom components to expose their dependencies to the offline caching logic in AEM Screens.

-The section below showcases the template for custom offline resource handlers and the minimum requirements in the `pom.xml` for that specific project.
+The section below showcases the template for custom offline resource handlers.
+It also shows the minimum requirements in the `pom.xml` for that specific project.

 ```java
 package …;